TemryL/BEVFormer-HoP/README.md

 surrounding into a bird’s eye view map.
 The output of the model will be bird’s eye view map that can be used to train the object detection, tracking and predictions algorithms of the Tesla Autopilot system.
-Detailed introduction, litterature review and problem statement are available in `milestone1.pdf`.
+Detailed introduction, litterature review and problem statement are available in `report.pdf`.

 # Methods